Electronic Health Record (EHR) Interoperability with the Michigan Care Improvement Registry (MCIR)

 Implications:

-This evaluation will allow for the identification of opportunities for improvement in electronic reporting to MCIR that will help facilitate the statewide implementation of real-time, bi-directional interoperability between EHRs and MCIR.
-This interoperability has the capacity to bring improvements in completeness, timeliness, and accuracy of data which will help clinicians and researchers to better utilize the information for their work.
+This project will foster the identification of opportunities for improvement in electronic reporting to MCIR to facilitate the statewide implementation of real-time, bi-directional interoperability between EHRs and MCIR.
+In addition, this activity will develop MCIR data extracts and reports for dissemination by MDHHS.

 Funder: